MORE THAN A COP

 What can I do to best prepare for civilian life?

 The transition from Police Officer to civilian can be daunting and the impact on some individuals profound.
 Research indicates that the impact of this change can be minimised by preparing for the change ahead of time and understanding the impact of the change as it occurs.
-As such, NSWPF and EML have partnered with Phoenix Australia – Centre for Posttraumatic Mental Health to develop a guide to help officers, family, friends and treatment providers make transition easier.
+As such, NSWPF and EML have partnered with Phoenix Australia – Centre for Posttraumatic Mental Health to develop an online program to help officers, family, friends and treatment providers make transition easier.

 You can also find information to help officers, family and friends after a potentially traumatic incident in the Recovery after Trauma guide.